-- Goal 2: Students' housing needs are met.
-Long- and short-term housing solutions will be explored, including homelessness initiatives in the county and transitional housing programs and student housing. - Goal 3: Students' transportation needs are met.
+- Goal 1: Foothill students seeking basic needs resources experience a streamlined referral process, providing coordinated assistance for all aid they are eligible for. - Goal 2: Students' housing needs are met.
+Long- and short-term housing solutions will be explored, including (but not limited to) homelessness initiatives in the county, transitional housing programs, and student housing.
+Students most impacted by housing concerns are empowered to lead conversations around potential solutions. - Goal 3: Students' transportation needs are met.
 Uncover the specific concerns around transportation; determine what is actionable, what may need to be revisited, and what actions are out of the college's control. - Goal 4: Students' psychological needs are met.
 Creative solutions on how to expand racial trauma-informed psychological services for students will be investigated and employed.